 Some independent foreign cellular retailers offer pre-activated phones

 and SIM's for the convenience of tourists.
 Don't be afraid to ask.

 Consider having one party call the other back, based on who has the

 cheapest rate.
-Some international phone suppliers offer Free incoming
+Some foreign phone plans offer Free Incoming Calls.

 - Long Distance Charges:

 In some countries you may get a higher charge for Long Distance for

 Roaming when outside of your landing city.
 For example, in India, you